Universal bound on the Lyapunov spectrum of quantum master equations: Main result

+This identity puts us in a position to invoke Lyapunov regularity.
+We compute Lyapunov exponents of the adjoint dynamics using the Euclidean norm and obtain

-for trajectories evolving starting from generic initial data and $\bm{\mathscr{q}}_{0}$.
-As (\ref{main:me-}) is expansive, all its Lyapunov exponents are necessarily positive.
-Therefore, we can use the volume form equation (see also discussion in ~\ref{app:Lyapunov} below) to obtain
+for trajectories evolving from $\bm{\mathscr{g}}_{0}$.
+As (\ref{main:tame-}) is expansive, all its Lyapunov exponents are necessarily positive.
+Therefore, we can use the expression of the volume form growth rate (\ref{Lyapunov:vf}) (applied to the adjoint equation; see also Appendix~\ref{app:Lyapunov}) and the identity